 Dolan Ellis "Touch The Earth" (Capo Records, 1975) (LP)

 Harland Ellis "Songs Ole Harland Sings" (Custom Cavern, 197--?)
 (LP)

 Dunno anything about this guy - this is a very generic-looking album from one of the many "custom" labels in the Ozarks area...
+The Cavern label was a regional powerhouse in the Kansas City area, though I'm not sure where Mr. Ellis was from himself.
 If I find anything else out about this one, I'll let you know.